IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 ## ISOC Financial Support

 ISOC currently provides significant financial support to the IETF LLC.
-Exhibit B of the {{IETF-LLC-A}} summarizes the one-time and on-going financial support from ISOC for the forseeable future.
+Exhibit B of the {{IETF-LLC-A}} summarizes the financial support from ISOC for the forseeable future.
 It is expected that this support will be periodically reviewed and revised, via a cooperative assessment process between ISOC and the IETF LLC.

 ## IETF Meeting Revenues